fachat/upet_roms/README.md

 contains the initial program loader (IPL), a boot menu, and various ROM images to run as Commodore PET machines, as described below.

-Note that the *spiimg70m* is now the default with the current FPGA programming based on a 70 MHz base clock.
+Note that the *spiimg* is now the default with the current FPGA programming based on a 54 MHz base clock.

 # ROM contents